jpherbst57/Auction-Prop/README.md

 SELLERS/SqlServerTypes ---> Every folder/file in this folder needs to be copied to the SqlServerTypes in the Auction-Prop-Sellers folder.

-// --- Should You Not Understan, Just Let Us Know --- //
+// --- Should You Not Understand, Just Let Us Know --- //